GabeScott/standard-works-vault/General Conference/1986 October - Pulling in the Gospel Net.md

 In Sweden, Bishop Krister Stendahl of the Lutheran church visited the Stockholm Temple a few days prior to its dedication.
 He had this inspiring description of his experience, as published in a prominent Swedish newspaper:

 “Imagine that a new, gleaming white temple with slender pinnacles and towers has been erected to the glory of God.
-Not a church, not a chapel, but a temple for sacred ordinances, performed quietly and in solemn dignity.
+Not a church, not a chapel, but a *temple* for sacred ordinances, performed quietly and in solemn dignity.

 “A temple where the innermost room is named ‘the celestial.’
-A temple where the faithful perform vicarious work according to Paul’s statement on baptism for the dead (1 Cor.
-15:29).
+A temple where the faithful perform vicarious work according to Paul’s statement on baptism for the dead ([[1 Corinthians 15.29|1 Cor.
+15:29]]).

-“All in consequence of the wisdom and calling of Joseph Smith. ...
+“All in consequence of the wisdom and calling of Joseph Smith. …

 “What shall we think and say about this?
 To pretend that it does not concern us that the Mormons—The Church of Jesus Christ of Latter-day Saints—have built a temple in our midst would be conceited or condescending.

 “Therefore I will rejoice with them over this temple that they have erected with much sacrifice to the glory of God.
-To experience their joy and pride over the beauty of the temple warms one’s heart in a special way” (Svenska Kyrkans Tidning, 11 July 1985, p.
+To experience their joy and pride over the beauty of the temple warms one’s heart in a special way” (*Svenska Kyrkans Tidning,* 11 July 1985, p.
 1).

 President Thomas S. Monson has given me permission to share with you his impressions when he rededicated the German Democratic Republic for the advancement of the work of the Church:

-“At 7:30 a.m.
-[April 27, 1975, we traveled to] the location which had been selected for the special prayer which I felt prompted to offer in this land. ...
-We walked through the woods ... into a clearing overlooking the Elbe River, with Meissen on the right and Dresden on the left, Meissen being the birthplace of Karl G. Maeser, the founder of Brigham Young University. ...
-During the prayer, I said, ‘Today marks the dawning of a new beginning for this beautiful land.’
+“At 7:30 a.m. \[April 27, 1975, we traveled to\] the location which had been selected for the special prayer which I felt prompted to offer in this land. … We walked through the woods … into a clearing overlooking the Elbe River, with Meissen on the right and Dresden on the left, Meissen being the birthplace of Karl G. Maeser, the founder of Brigham Young University. … During the prayer, I said, ‘Today marks the dawning of a new beginning for this beautiful land.’
 As I used these words, we heard the unmistakable sound of a rooster crowing, followed by the pealing of a cathedral bell in the distance.
-The day had been overcast, but during the prayer the sun shone brilliantly upon us, warming our bodies and giving us the assurance that our Heavenly Father was pleased with the prayer which was being offered. ...
-As we returned to our automobiles, the sun disappeared from the sky and the overcast condition which previously existed once again prevailed” (personal journal of Thomas S. Monson).
+The day had been overcast, but during the prayer the sun shone brilliantly upon us, warming our bodies and giving us the assurance that our Heavenly Father was pleased with the prayer which was being offered. … As we returned to our automobiles, the sun disappeared from the sky and the overcast condition which previously existed once again prevailed” (personal journal of Thomas S. Monson).

-In his prayer of rededication, President Monson said: “Heavenly Father, wilt Thou open up the way that the faithful may be accorded the privilege of going to Thy holy temple, there to receive their holy endowments and to be sealed as families for time and all eternity” (journal of Thomas S. Monson).
+In his prayer of rededication, President Monson said, “Heavenly Father, wilt Thou open up the way that the faithful may be accorded the privilege of going to Thy holy temple, there to receive their holy endowments and to be sealed as families for time and all eternity” (journal of Thomas S. Monson).

 This prayer was offered on Sunday, April 27, 1975, at a time when any thought of a temple was beyond the realm of possibility.
 It was fulfilled on June 29, 1985, with the dedication of the beautiful temple in Freiberg, GDR.